APPENDIX - Fringe Spacing Geometry Module

 6. Falsification protocol (minimal)

-1. Lock inputs: specify source coordinates/timing and compute \(\theta\) with uncertainty.
+1. Lock inputs: specify source coordinates/timing and compute \(\theta\) from the stated geometry.

-2. Pick a band: select candidate frequencies from the reverse-calculation (include uncertainty band from \(\theta\) and from \(v_{ph}\)).
+2. Pick a band: select candidate frequencies from the reverse-calculation and carry them into the evaluation workflow.

 3. Compute a map: generate a fringe/node intensity map across the WTC complex (with stated approximations).